 - 1. Go to the Apps tab. - 2.
 Select the appliance from the Appliance Library. - Click on the generate button at the top right to display all possible image formats which can be generated. - 4.
 Choose Container, then Docker image format. - 5.
 You can set the disk size, then click the generate button to launch a generation in UForge for this appliance template.
-The following pop-up will be displayed once the generation ends on the summary view.
+The following pop-up will be displayed once the generation ends when clicking on the download icon.